Geonovum/KP-APIs/API-strategie-extensies/ext-hypermedia.md

 <div class="rule" id="api-xx">
   <p class="rulelab"><strong>API-XX</strong>: Provide at least an <code>href</code> attribute for every link object</p>
-  <p>A link object must at least contain an `href` attribute with an absolute URI as value.
+  <p>A link object must at least contain an <code>href</code> attribute with an absolute URI as value.
 Additionally, a <code>title</code> attribute may be provided for providing a human-readable description of the link.
 Other attributes should not be used.</p>
 </div>

 <div class="rule" id="api-xx">